 With a real estate sales funnel system.
 Don't know what that is?
 No worries.
 In this guide we'll take you through everything you need to know and have you selling more houses than ever.

-A real estate funnel is the system that guides visitors through your website, turns them into leads, then helps you nurture them into legitimate prospects, and eventually results in them becoming clients.
-(Think of it as a giant digital water slide that winds around and leads customers into the your splash pool of sales!
-Weeeee!)
+A real estate funnel is the system that guides visitors through your website or landing page.
+It turns visitors into leads, helps you nurture them into legitimate prospects, and eventually results in them becoming your clients.

-Many industries use online sales funnels to up their numbers.
-A typical sales funnel is the buying process customers are led through when purchasing products or services online.
+Many industries use different types of sales funnels to get more sales.
+This is just a term for the buying process customers are led through from first discovering your business through to purchasing your products or services and (ideally) becoming repeat customers.

 Before even getting to creating a real estate funnel, you need to establish a good online presence.
-Essentially this means creating a website, getting on social media, making the most of ads, and making sure your SEO is strong.
-This is the bare minimum, so don’t be a slacker and get on these basics ASAP.
+Essentially this means:

 Once you’ve laid all that groundwork, you’re ready to create an online real estate sales funnel that will work for you, generating valuable new leads that turn into clients who buy and sell homes.
 Our five-step process will help you build that funnel and get the commissions coming in.

-First things first: you need a way to turn visitors into actual leads--turn eyeballs into handshakes.
+First things first: you need a way to turn visitors into actual leads—or as they say in the business, turn eyeballs into handshakes.

-Create a separate landing form (landing page + contact form) for each of the properties that you have listed, so people can quickly and easily request more information.
+Create a separate real estate landing page for each of the properties that you have listed, so people can quickly and easily request more information.

-The custom form and page builder lets you customize every aspect of the design to match your personal brand, embed photos and videos, and build a seamless experience that will help you capture more leads from your site or social profiles.
+The custom form and page builder lets you customize every aspect of the design to match your personal brand.
+Embed photos and videos, add a sign-up button and build a seamless experience that will help you capture emails and bring in leads.

 Once you have separate landing forms for all of your properties, it’s time to start generating leads.